-Intended Audie nce The intended audience for EUMO is adult first aid and adult and child CPR AED providers and basic life support (BLS) trained healthcare providers, professional rescuers, or public safety professionals working a wide variety of occupational settings who desire or are required to be certified in the emergency use of medical oxygen.
-Instructor Requirement Current authorization as a Level 1 HSI Instructor is required to teach the First Aid CPR AED provider level EUMO class.
-Current authorization as a Level 1 &amp; 2 HSI Instructor is required to teach the BLS provider level EUMO class.
-Instructors must demonstrate a strong cognitive grasp of the subject matter and be able to proficiently demonstrate all skills taught in the EUMO program.
-Participant Prerequisites At a minimum, current certification in Adult First Aid and CPR AED for the adult and child is required for the First Aid CPR AED provider level EUMO class.
-Current certification in Basic Life Support (BLS) is a required prerequisite for BLS provider level EUMO class.
-The BLS EUMO certification is intended for first responders, healthcare providers, and public safety professionals who also have at a minimum, current and valid BLS and first aid certification.
-Required Equipment Materials and See HSI EUMO Instructor Guide, Preparation Checklists Class Length Notes) (See Blended, Online Component: About 1 hr.
+Intended Audience The intended audience for EUMO is adult first aid and adult and child CPR AED providers and basic life support (BLS) trained healthcare providers, professional rescuers, or public safety professionals working a wide variety of occupational settings who desire or are required to be certified in the emergency use of medical oxygen.
+Instructor 1.
+Current authorization as a Level 1 HSI Instructor is required to teach the First Aid | CPR AED provider level EUMO class.
+Requirement 2.
+Current authorization as a Level 1 & 2 HSI Instructor is required to teach the BLS provider level EUMO class.
+3. Instructors must demonstrate a strong cognitive grasp of the subject matter and be able to proficiently demonstrate all skills taught in the EUMO program.
+Participant 1.
+At a minimum, current certification in Adult First Aid and CPR AED for the adult and child is required for the First Aid | CPR AED provider Prerequisites level EUMO class.
+2. Current certification in Basic Life Support (BLS) is a required prerequisite for BLS provider level EUMO class.
+3. The BLS EUMO certification is intended for first responders, healthcare providers, and public safety professionals who also have at a minimum, current and valid BLS and first aid certification.
+Required See HSI EUMO Instructor Guide, Preparation Checklists Equipment and Materials Class Length (See 1.
+Blended, Online Component: About 1 hr.
+Notes) 2.
 Blended, Face-to-Face Component a.
 First Aid CPR AED Providers: About 1.75 hrs. b.
 BLS providers: About 2.5 hrs.
-Renewal: Varies with instructional approach and strategy.
+3. Renewal: Varies with instructional approach and strategy.

-Maximum Student- to-Instructor Ratio 12:1 (6:1 recommended) (SIR) Maximum Student- 3:1 (1:1 recommended) to-Manikin Ratio (SMR) Terminal Learning 1.
-Define medical oxygen.
-Objectives 2.
+TCAM ©2024 Health and Safety Institute Version 26 October 16, 2024 Maximum Student- to-Instructor Ratio (SIR) 12:1 (6:1 recommended) Maximum Student- to-Manikin Ratio (SMR) 3:1 (1:1 recommended) Terminal Learning Objectives Define medical oxygen.
 Define hypoxia.
-3. Identify when medical oxygen can be given without a prescription.
-4. Recognize when giving medical oxygen may be harmful.
-5. List the essential components of a medical oxygen delivery system.
-6. Recognize standard safety precautions of medical oxygen delivery systems.
-7. Describe the steps to assemble, disassemble, and reassemble a portable medical oxygen delivery system.
-8. Explain how to assess oxygen deficiency in an emergency and use a pulse oximeter to monitor oxygen saturation.
-9. Identify medical oxygen delivery devices and flow rates used to give medical oxygen in an emergency.
-10. Correctly demonstrate how to use a pulse oximeter to assess for hypoxia and to monitor oxygen saturation.
+Identify when medical oxygen can be given without a prescription.
+Recognize when giving medical oxygen may be harmful.
+List the essential components of a medical oxygen delivery system.
+Recognize standard safety precautions of medical oxygen delivery systems.
+Describe the steps to assemble, disassemble, and reassemble a portable medical oxygen delivery system.
+Explain how to assess oxygen deficiency in an emergency and use a pulse oximeter to monitor oxygen saturation.
+Identify medical oxygen delivery devices and flow rates used to give medical oxygen in an emergency.
+Correctly demonstrate how to use a pulse oximeter to assess for hypoxia and to monitor oxygen saturation.
 Correctly demonstrate how to give medical oxygen in an emergency to an adult using a simple face mask.
-12. Correctly demonstrate how to give medical oxygen in an emergency to an adult using a non-rebreather mask.
-Correctly demonstrate how to give medical oxygen in an emergency to an adult/child and infant using a CPR mask.
-14. Correctly demonstrate how to give medical oxygen in an emergency to an adult/child and infant using a bag-mask device (BLS Providers Only).
-Student Written Exam: Optional, except when required by an employer, Certification regulatory or occupational licensing agency or when challenging the Requirements course.
-1. First Aid CPR AED provider level passing score: 73% (or better).
-BLS provider level passing score: 72% (or better). a.
+Correctly demonstrate how to give medical oxygen in an emergency to an adult using a non-rebreather mask.

+- 13. Correctly demonstrate how to give medical oxygen in an emergency to an adult/child and infant using a CPR mask. - 14.
+Correctly demonstrate how to give medical oxygen in an emergency to an adult/child and infant using a bag-mask device (BLS Providers Only).

+Written Exam: Optional, except when required by an employer, regulatory or occupational licensing agency or when challenging the course.

+- 1. First Aid | CPR AED provider level passing score: 73% (or better). - 2.
+BLS provider level passing score: 72% (or better). - a.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
 Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.